thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 git rebase master
 ```

+And you should see something like this.

+[INSERT IMAGE HERE]

-You see a merge conflict while rebasing.
+This is what a merge conflict looks like while rebasing.
+To resolve the conflict, perform the following steps.

 1. Find the conflict in the code.
 1. Pick the winning code.
-1. Remove all the merge conflict syntax.
+1. Remove all the conflict syntax.
 1. Save the file.
 1. Add the file.
-1. Continue the rebase with `git rebase --continue`
+1. And continue the rebase with `git rebase --continue`.

 Show the commit logs of your local repository.